glowingjade/obsidian-smart-composer/CONTRIBUTING.md

 ## License

-This project is licensed under the GPT-3.0 License.
+This project is licensed under the [GPT-3.0 License](LICENSE).
 By contributing to this project, you agree that your contributions will be licensed under the GPT-3.0 License.
 Please make sure you understand and comply with the terms of this license before submitting any contributions.

-For more information about the GPT-3.0 License, please refer to the LICENSE file in the root of this repository or visit the official GPT-3.0 License website.